-the property needing demolition.
+Said special dog finally (she was 141⁄2) got her special dog house.
+When we moved here in 1990, there were several old structures on the property needing demolition.
 The roof of one of them had been made of "terne metal" (steel dipped in lead).
 I had saved a piece of that metal with its cool patina with the plan of making a dog house and matching mailbox.
 The wood was logged and milled here.
 The roof opens to store leashes, goodies, training toys, and such.
 The mattress hadn't arrived yet, but she seemed to like it.

 We started getting feral cats to keep the rats and mice out of the vehicles, and hopefully to control gophers around the house.
-What I didn't know at the time was the effect they would have on birds, particularly quail.
+What I didn't know at the time was the beneficial effect a cat would have for birds, particularly quail.
 Before we got cats, we had NO quail.
 When we got our first (a real killer of a barn cat) within two years, we had gobs of birds.
-The reason is not obvious: cats kill squirrels that would otherwise raid bird nests for eggs (that story is documented here).
+The reason is not obvious: Cats kill squirrels that would otherwise raid bird nests for eggs (that story is documented here).